eugenewebdevs/python-quick-start/README.md

 In order to test we will using version control.
 This will be git.

-git is a tool to work on local and push up to a remote centralized source of truth.
+git is a tool to collaborate on code.
+We work on our personal machines and push up code to a "remote centralized source of truth" for example Github.

 Learning git is an important skill for software development but here we will be using it as a remote submission and even then only if needed.